RubyFocus/Issue1-VariableScope/README.md

 3. Don’t use single letter variables.
 I somewhat covered this already in #1 of the “Do’s”, but I think this is so important it should be said twice.
 Variable names should be meaningful.
 Assigning the letter “a” to a gets#chomp method on a string requesting user input is just mean.
 Don’t be mean.

 If you follow this short list of Do’s and Don’ts, you will be rocking Ruby variables like a superstar.
 Stay strong.
-Stay focused….and don’t use single letter variables.
-Unless, of course, you don’t like having friends.
+Stay focused.
+Don’t use single letter variables.

 # Variable Scope in Ruby #